 Biology Major Requirements

-Download the Senior Review/Course Design Form for biology major course requirements:
+Download the Senior Review/Course Design Worksheet for biology major course requirements:

 The requirements for the biology major fall into three categories.
 Basic courses provide the academic foundation of the major.
 Electives allow in-depth examination of areas of particular individual interest and the associated laboratories provide hands-on experiences.
 A senior course provides an opportunity to critically analyze the primary research literature of the discipline and to present results publicly in oral and written form.
 Students who completed a series of curricular research training courses will receive the Certificate of Life Science Research; see the Senior Review/Course Plan form for more information.
 Please read the footnote in the Course Design/Senior Review Form carefully.

 Minimum Course Requirements for BS in Biology